Thursday, 11 October 2018

 Consort : Sri Venuvaneswari

-The entrance Rajagopuram is of 3 tiers and maha mandapam is after that.
-The sanctum Rock cut cave is facing east with a Rishabam/ Idabam is in front.
+The entrance to Rajagopuram is of 3 tiers, and Maha Mandapam is after that.
+The sanctum Rock-cut cave faces east with a Rishabam/ Idabam in front.
 Moolavar and Rishabam / Idabam are excavated from the mother rock.
 Moolavar 65 CM tall on a 69 cm tall vesara avudayar.
-The dwarapalakas Soola Thevar & Mazhuvadayar and Lingothbavar in front of rock cut caves looks cute.
-The artha mandapam, Ambal shrine, A Banu Uma Maheswarar Shiva sannadhi, Bairavar, Navagrahas, Suryan, Chandran, Mahaganapathy, Natarajar are in the prakaram built in latter period.
-The temple premises also has a natural pond.
+The dwarapalakas Soola Thevar & Mazhuvadayar, and Lingothbavar in front of the rock-cut caves look cute.
+The artha mandapam, Ambal shrine, A Banu Uma Maheswarar Shiva sannadhi, Bairavar, Navagrahas, Suryan, Chandran, Mahaganapathy, Natarajar are in the praharam built in the latter period.
+The temple premises also have a natural pond.

 HISTORY AND INSCRIPTIONS

-On the north side of the rock cut cave there are Pallava grantha inscriptions called Parivathini ( means a Veena with 7 strings, mentioned in Amarakosa, Raghu vamsam and Buddha Charithiram ) ) is the oldest of all the inscriptions.
-On the South side sanctum it was believed that there was a musical inscription and the same was chiseled out in 13th century and Sundara Pandyan’s 7th year rule inscription was inscribed.
-Traces of old inscription can be seen.
+On the north side of the rock-cut cave, there are Pallava grantha inscriptions called Parivathini (which means a Veena with 7 strings, mentioned in Amarakosa, Raghu Vamsam, and Buddha Charithiram), which is the oldest of all the inscriptions.
+On the South side sanctum, it was believed that there was a musical inscription, and the same was chiseled out in the 13th century, and Sundara Pandyan’s 7th year rule inscription was inscribed.
+Traces of old inscriptions can be seen.
 This inscription has 47 lines.
 The inscription also records the removal of the old inscription, since it was written in an unknown language.
-This inscription gives the details of the dispute between Shiva and the Vishnu Temple regarding of sharing of property and how it was resolved during Hoysala period, in front of Appanna Dhanda nayakar.
-As per the inscription the common land, water body, periphery belongs to both temples are to be shared in a ratio, ie 2/3 portion to Vishnu temple and 1/3 was given to Shiva temple.
+This inscription gives the details of the dispute between Shiva and the Vishnu Temple regarding of sharing of property and how it was resolved during the Hoysala period, in front of Appanna Dhanda Nayakar.
+As per the inscription, the common land, water body, and periphery belonging to both temples are to be shared in a ratio, ie, 2/3 portion to the Vishnu temple and 1/3 to the Shiva temple.

-The rock cut cave has 9 inscriptions, belongs to Rajarajan & Rajendra Chozha, Maravarman Sundara Pandyan and Parakrama Pandyan periods.
-Comparing to Kunrandar Kovil, Mahadevar, Veerasigamani rock cut caves, this Thirumayam rock cut cave may be excavated during 7th century, Pallava period.
+The rock-cut cave has 9 inscriptions and belongs to the Rajarajan & Rajendra Chozha, Maravarman Sundara Pandyan, and Parakrama Pandyan periods.
+Compared to Kunrandar Kovil, Mahadevar, and Veerasigamani rock-cut caves, this Thirumayam rock-cut cave may have been excavated during the 7th century, Pallava period.

 The inscription- old and new can be seen